supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the *Policy mode* section, make sure the **Turn on the policy after I finish** radio button is selected, and then select **Next**.

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

-    >**Note:** If you receive the message *"The URI 'https://outlook.office365.com/psws/service.svc/AntiPhishPolicy' is not valid for PUT operation.
-The URI must point to a single resource for PUT operations."* just select **OK** and then select **Cancel** to return to the main page.
-You will see the *Strict protection is on* option enabled.

 ### Task 3: Preparing the Microsoft 365 Defender workspace